kib66/notes/README.md

-This repository consists of some lecture and seminar notes, mostly on higher structures.
+This repository consists of lecture/seminar notes, mainly on higher structures, and an addendum for my papers.
 Be vigilant for typos and errors.

 Contact: Kadri İlker Berktav, kadri.berktav@bilkent.edu.tr